 Barre, Vermont 05641

-The Patient Advocate is responsible for facilitating the grievance process, and is under the supervision of the Director of Quality Management.
+The Patient Relations Coordinator is responsible for facilitating the grievance process, and is under the supervision of the Director of Quality Management.

 In addition to utilizing our grievance process, or in lieu of, patients are welcome to contact the following outside agencies with a complaint: